cal-smith/ajax.js/README.md

 //basic send method
 ajax.send({args}, callback)

-//the four HTTP verbs are aliased as helper functions the verbJSON variants expect a JSON formatted response ajax.verb|verbJSON('url', callback(data))
+//The four HTTP verbs are aliased as helper functions
+//The verbJSON variants expect a JSON formatted response ajax.verb|verbJSON('url', callback(data))

 //also with optional args object